-The City of Windsor will be undertaking an update to the Climate Change Adaptation Plan to better address climate change and Windsor.
+The City of Windsor has undertaken an update to the Climate Change Adaptation Plan to better address climate change and Windsor.

 This plan represents an update to the City of Windsor's 2012 Climate Change Adaptation Plan.
-Updating the adaptation plan allows the City to identify and build on work already completed; check in on existing stressors, risks, and implementation progress; and advance the community further toward climate resilience of its social, economic, built and natural systems.
-The 2019 Draft Climate Change Adaptation Plan has been tabled for public comment.
-All comments can be sent to firstname.lastname@example.org.
+Updating the adaptation plan allowed the City to identify and build on work already completed; check in on existing stressors, risks, and implementation progress; and advance the community further toward climate resilience of its social, economic, built and natural systems.
+The 2020 Climate Change Adaptation Plan and Climate Change Impacts in Windsor - A Technical Document were approved by City Council on Monday, June 15, 2020.

 Climate Change Adaptation Plan (2012)

 The City of Windsor released its Climate Change Adaptation Plan in 2012 with the following technical Appendices as part of our strategy to combat climate change.